siggame/Joueur.py/README.md

 ## Make

-There is a `Makefile` provided, but it is empty as python is an interpreted language.
-If you want to add `make` steps feel free to, but you may want to check with an Arena dev to ensure the Arena has the packages you need to use in `make`.
+There is a `Makefile` provided.
+Although Python is an interpreted language, we have added some useful default steps.
+By default it installs all pip packges you add to `requirements.txt`, and then runs the Python compiler on all .py files to make sure they are syntactically correct.

 ## Other Notes